mjg123/mjg123.github.io/_posts/2017-10-23-Java-Inexact-Method-References.md

 As figured out by [@lhochstein](https://twitter.com/lhochstein/status/921913966925721600):

-There is a concept of **exact**ness which can be applied to a method reference.
-Quoting [JLS 15.13.1](https://docs.oracle.com/javase/specs/jls/se8/html/jls-15.html#jls-15.13.1) (last 2 paragraphs):
+There is a concept of **exactness** which can be applied to a method reference.
+Quoting [JLS 15.13.1](https://docs.oracle.com/javase/specs/jls/se8/html/jls-15.html#jls-15.13.1):

 > For some method reference expressions, there is **only one** possible compile-time declaration with **only one** possible invocation type, regardless of the targeted function type.
 Such method reference expressions are said to be **exact**.
 A method reference expression that is not exact is said to be **inexact**.